Introducing Docker Enterprise Edition for IBM Cloud

 When you gain access to the beta, you will receive a token-imbedded-link to the Docker procurement center, where you may redeem the token for an EE advanced evaluation 90 day license for 20 linux x86-64 nodes.
 When you create your cluster using the IBM Cloud ‘bx d4ic’ CLI plug-in, you will use this license.

-Use this step by step preview for quick setup and configuration of a working Docker swarm-mode install on IBM Cloud with more information available in our quick start guide.
+Use this step by step preview for quick setup and configuration of a working Docker swarm-mode install on IBM Cloud.

 Step 1: Accounts

 Ensure you have an IBM Cloud account that can create infrastructure resources.

 Next, add your SSH key to IBM Cloud infrastructure, label it, then get your IBM Cloud infrastructure account API credentials.

 If you have not already done so, create a space in the IBM Cloud, specifying your preferred region.

 Install the IBM Cloud CLI, and then install the Docker for IBM Cloud and IBM Cloud Container Registry specific CLIs: